HusnainAliOfficial/Flutter/README.md

 # Flutter

-Flutter projects are here if you want to build an flutter project this will be very useful for you

--in thses projects which things should be covered already
+### If you're looking to build a Flutter project, you'll find these projects very useful.

+-- Key components to be covered in these projects include:

--Database used in these projects
+--The database used in these projects is Firebase.
-  --Firebase